Arctic Hare Facts

 Arctic hares do not hibernate.

 Arctic hares give birth during the „summer“, when it is not that cold.
-One litter contains 2 - 8 baby rabbits, which are hidden in the thicket on cozy beds made of moss and other plants.
+One litter comprises 2-8 baby rabbits, which are hidden in the thicket on cozy beds made of moss and other plants.
 After about 2 months they are already able to look after themselves.

 - Watch now on animalfunfacts.net: